 We take our projects from our library books or from Pinterest, are you following on there?
 It’s homeschool heaven.

-I created a super cute dinosaur schedule which you can use with your child.
+I created a super cute dinosaur schedule that you can use with your child.
 It’s a simple checklist printable that you can place in a sheet protector and use a dry erase marker to set up their schedule each day.
 Once your child is done, then they can check off the box.

 It gives them a great sense of how the day is going and how many tasks they still have to complete before they are done.